Tuesday, 13 May 2025

 Hello!
 I am Emilia Muller, the author of this beautiful book that was published at the Bookworm Publishing House.
 Today, I want to tell you the story about how I wrote this novel and what inspired me to write it.

-‘Laura Rise - Owned’ follows Laura, an aspiring author who decides to make an experiment and publish her work under a male pseudonym, George Reza.
+‘Laura Rise - Detained’ follows Laura, an aspiring author who decides to make an experiment and publish her work under a male pseudonym, George Reza.
 But when the experiment takes a different turn, George is the one to enjoy the success instead of Laura.
 Thus, Laura must navigate a complex web of identity, creativity, and deception to reclaim her work.

 The book explores also the challenges faced sometimes by women in the publishing industry.
 It's a story that resonates with anyone who has ever felt the need to hide their true self to succeed.